Buyer's Guide

 By Chris Heidlebaugh, Owner8 min readPublished

 A local SEO agency typically gives you a multi-discipline bench (SEO, Google Business Profile, content, links, dev) for a flat monthly fee with zero vacation risk.
 A solo freelancer is usually cheaper and faster on small tasks, but bottlenecks on bandwidth and disappears during personal time.
-For most Colorado small businesses — including the Colorado Springs SEO clients we work with daily — the local SEO agency wins on consistency; the freelancer wins on narrow specialization.
+For most Colorado small businesses — including the Front Range clients we work with daily — the local SEO agency wins on consistency; the freelancer wins on narrow specialization.

 Structural differences